dgroomes/stackoverflow-look-back/README.md

 1. Open Chrome's extension settings page
     * Open Chrome to the URL: `chrome://extensions`
+    * Alternatively, follow the instructions in the [Firefox](#firefox) section below to install the extension in Firefox
+    * Alternatively, follow the instructions in the [Opera](#opera) section below to install the extension in Opera
 1. Enable developer mode
     * Enable the *Developer mode* toggle control in the upper right corner of the page
 1. Install the extension
     * Click the *Load unpacked* button
     * In the file finder window that opens, find the directory `src/extension/chrome-manifest-v3` and click *Select*
         * Alternatively, install the Chrome Manifest V2 extension in the directory `src/extension/chrome-manifest-v2`
-        * Alternatively, install the Firefox Manifest V2 extension in the directory `src/extension/firefox-manifest-v2`
     * It's installed!
 1. Open StackOverflow
     * Go to <https://stackoverflow.com/> in your browser